nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 Let's break down this command:

 - **-d:** Runs the container in detached mode (in the background).
-This means the container will run without blocking your terminal, and you will need to use `docker logs` to see output.
 This flag is optional for the quick start.
 - **--name harmony-ap:** Assigns a recognizable name to the container (optional but helps with management).
 - **-p 8443:8443:** Publishes the container's HTTPS port to the host.
-In this case, we expose port 8443 on the host and forward it to port 8443 in the container.
 Access Point listens on 8443 for HTTPS by default.
 After starting, the service will be accessible at `https://<YourHost>:8443/`.
   - _Note:_ If you want the service on the standard HTTPS port 443, you can map `-p 443:8443`.
 This requires running Docker with a user with appropriate privileges.
-Alternatively, you can configure AP to listen on 443 internally, see the Appendix or how-to guides for changing ports.
+Alternatively, you can configure AP to listen on 443 internally, see the [Appendix](#13-appendix) or how-to guides for changing ports.
 - **-v harmony-ap-data:/var/opt/harmony-ap:** Mounts a Docker named volume called "harmony-ap-data" to the container's data directory.
 The path `/var/opt/harmony-ap` is where Access Point stores its configuration, keystores, and other mutable state inside the container by default.
 Using a volume ensures this data persists across container restarts or upgrades.
-You can substitute a host directory, e.g. `-v /path/on/host:/var/opt/harmony-ap`, but ensure permissions as described in the persistence section.
+You can substitute a host directory, e.g. `-v /path/on/host:/var/opt/harmony-ap`, but ensure permissions as described in the [File Permissions and User Considerations](#33-file-permissions-and-user-considerations) section.
 - **Database connection settings (-e DB_...):** These environment variables tell Access Point how to connect to MySQL.
 There are other variables you can set, like `DB_PORT`, `DB_SCHEMA`, or `DB_USER`, but we will use their default values.
 These are the minimum required for a quick start:
   - **DB_HOST:** The hostname or IP address of your MySQL server (in this example, `db.example.com`; for local testing it might be `localhost`).
   - **DB_PASSWORD:** The password for the database user.
 Replace `<YourDBPassword>` with the actual password or use an environment file to avoid putting secrets in the command line.
 - **-e ADMIN_PASSWORD=...:** The initial password for the admin user.
 Replace `<YourAdminPassword>` with a strong password of your choice.
 This is the password you will use to log into Access Point's web interface.
 This is optional; if not set, Access Point will generate a random password on first run and log it to the console, but we set it here for convenience.
 - **Image name niis/harmony-ap:<version>:** Specifies the Harmony Access Point Docker image from Docker Hub.
 Here we use the placeholder `<version>` tag for simplicity, but you should replace it with the actual version you want to run (e.g., `niis/harmony-ap:2.6.0`).

+For more details on the `docker run` command and its options, refer to the [Docker run documentation](https://docs.docker.com/engine/reference/run/).

 After running this command, Docker will download the image (if not already present) and start the container.
 You can verify it's running with `docker ps` (it should show a container named _harmony-ap_ up and listening on 8443).